Teaching and Mentoring

 Teaching

-Office of Access and Achievement Programs provides support services for your students, including the Tutoring Center, which offers a variety of peer tutoring services.
+The Weingarten Center provides academic support services for your students, including the Tutoring Center, which offers a variety of peer tutoring services.

-CTL offers resources and workshops to help develop and improve your teaching, foster valuable conversations about teaching, and enhance the quality of teaching at Penn.
-CTL also administers the Teaching Certificate which offers a structure through which you can both improve your teaching at Penn and prepare yourself to become faculty.
+CETLI offers resources and workshops to help develop and improve your teaching, foster valuable conversations about teaching, and enhance the quality of teaching at Penn.
+CETLI also administers the Teaching Certificate which offers a structure through which you can both improve your teaching at Penn and prepare yourself to become faculty.

 CWiC provides courses and workshops to help you and your students improve speaking abilities.